 On top of starting an employee volunteer program, analyzing the data from the program helps you track how many employees you have retained as a result of the program.

-In this below scenario, let’s assume you have a company size of 750 employees and notice the following after tracking your employee volunteer program:
+In the below scenario, let’s assume you have a company size of 750 employees and notice the following after tracking your employee volunteer program year-over-year:

 Year 1: 76% employee volunteer participation rate.
 87% retention rate.